 Diane Ladd has been nominated for three Academy Awards in her 68-year career.
 Laura, her daughter with fellow actor Bruce Dern, has received two Oscar nods, and the the three of them have adjacent stars on the Hollywood Walk of Fame.

 Laura, on her screen debut as a 7-year-old extra in Martin Scorsese's "Alice Doesn't Live Here Anymore": "I had to eat 19 [ice cream] cones and Marty said to my mom, 'If she doesn't throw up after that, this girl is ready to be an actress.' "

 Isabella Rossellini & Elettra Rossellini Wiedmann

 Elettra Rossellini Wiedmann is a blogger ("Impatient Foodie") as well as a model with the lineage to back it up.
 Her grandmother, Ingrid Berman, romanced Humphrey Bogart in "Casablanca."
-Her mother, Isabella Rossellini, was the face of Lancome for 14 years before the "Blue Velvet."
+Her mother, Isabella Rossellini, made her first big splash as an actress in 1986's"Blue Velvet."

 Elettra: "[My mother] is everywhere.
 She is the official poster of the festival and she has enormous spread all over Cannes.
 It's wonderful."

 Peggy Lipton & Rashida Jones

 Best known for her roles in "The Mod Squad" and "Twin Peaks," Peggy Lipton has two daughters with ex-husband Quincy Jones.
 The younger one, Rashida, co-starred in "Parks and Recreation" as well as movies including "The Social Network."